decentralized-identity/waci-presentation-exchange/spec/spec.md

 ## QR Code Or Link

-If the user is using an app/webiste on something other than the device that their wallet is on then they would be able to scan a QR code with the wallet. _But_ if the user is the device that also has their wallet then they wouldn't be able to scan a QR code, they would need to be able to click a link that will open their mobile wallet.
+If the user is using an app/webiste on something other than the device that their wallet is on, then they would be able to scan a QR code with the wallet. _But_ if the user is using the device that also has their wallet then they wouldn't be able to scan a QR code, they would need to be able to click a link that will open their mobile wallet.

 There are of course other use cases where you might need one over the other or both.
-For example in an email you may want to display both a link and a QR code because you won't be able to dynamically choose between the two.
+For example, in an email you may want to display both a link and a QR code because you won't be able to dynamically choose between the two.

 ## Token Storage

-Because the challenge token is always sent back to the relying party the token doesn't need to be stored on creation.
+Because the challenge token is always sent back to the relying party, the token doesn't need to be stored on creation.
 And this allows the relying party to not have to worry about someone spamming their API and driving up their storage costs.

 But no storage at all can lead to replay attacks.
 One suggested way to mitigate replay attacks while keeping storage to a minimal is to only store the hash of "used" tokens and have a cron job that cleans this storage based on expiration date of the tokens.